suffolklibraries/sljekyll/news/_posts/2020-02-07-reading-well-for-children.md

 date: 2020-02-07
 author: hannah-foulstone
 category: news
-excerpt: "A new ‘Reading Well for children’ booklist has been launched for Children’s Mental Health Week."
+excerpt: "A new ‘Reading Well for Children’ booklist has been launched for Children’s Mental Health Week."
 breadcrumb: news
 ---

-A new ‘Reading Well for children’ booklist has been launched for Children’s Mental Health Week.
+A new ‘Reading Well for Children’ booklist has been launched for Children’s Mental Health Week.

 Children’s Mental Health Week is coordinated by [Place2Be](https://www.childrensmentalhealthweek.org.uk/) and runs from 3-9 February with the aim of shining a spotlight on the importance of children and young people’s mental health.